See winners from previous years below.

 Paula Levin, a graduate student at the Heinz College, first proposed a project to lay the groundwork for a nonprofit creative writing organization that would provide free workshops and homework help to youth in a unique space as part of her capstone project.
 She and her team discovery that there was widespread interest among Pittsburgh’s kids + creativity network to see an 826-inspired organization in Pittsburgh.
 They worked tirelessly to develop a network of partnerships and stakeholder support within the Pittsburgh community, meeting with more than 50 people and attending events and meetings related to afterschool activities, digital literacy, and non-profit management.
 Her leadership and hard work helped to guide the team to several successes, including the award of a $15,000 grant from the Sprout Fund to launch a pilot project.
 Her team’s organization, The LAB, provides a space for collaboration, innovation and community engagement among youth, adults, and organizations focused on kids and creativity.

 An Art and Anthropology major in the BHA interdisciplinary program, Julie Mallis worked as a volunteer with Somali refugee children in collaboration with the MGR Foundation.
 She incorporated her art and anthropology to teach issues of culture, ethnicity, and identity through artistic expression in an after-school class for children.
 As part of her project, she traveled to the Netherlands to interview Somali refugees and to create a writing and art exchange between the Netherlands and Pittsburgh.
 She also helped to facilitate the Tolerance Toolkit Project, which brought "toolkits" to Pittsburgh Public Schools to raise awareness about tolerance.
 Her creativity, curiosity, and hard work allowed her to see her academic learning as part of a larger ethical commitment to understand and contribute to the community she lives in.
-During her time at Carnegie Mellon University, she also assisted at Propel Homestead, leading the Lawrenceville United Summer Camp workshops and helping to run programs at Shuman Detention Center.
+During her time at CMU, she also assisted at Propel Homestead, leading the Lawrenceville United Summer Camp workshops and helping to run programs at Shuman Detention Center.

 International Relations, Policy & Management, was instrumental in the development of the service organization Project Rwanda, which enabled teams of Carnegie Mellon undergraduates to travel to Kigali to provide educational programs for approximately 150 children.
 The group also established a pen pal program through which CMU students interacted with children before and after the trip.